- Cet évènement est passé.

 Crosscurrents

-- How might our scholarship engage with global economies, newspapers, travel,
+- How might our scholarship engage with global economies, newspapers, travel, and international publication networks?

 - How might it theorize crosscurrents between local and provincial papers, networks, and readerships?